marekbrze/categorized-raycast-extensions/README.md

 [Odesli](https://www.raycast.com/annedouwe/odesli) by annedouwe - Get an Odesli link for the currently copied link of a song/album.
 Odesli is a service that provides smart music links.
 These links show a list of platforms you can hear the song/album on.

-[Office Quotes](https://www.raycast.com/braydoncoyer/office-quotes) by braydoncoyer - An extensions that requests quotes, facts and information on NBC’s beloved mockumentary series The Office.
+[Office Quotes](https://www.raycast.com/braydoncoyer/office-quotes) by braydoncoyer - An extension that displays quotes from NBC's beloved mockumentary series 'The Office'.

 [Open Camera Menu Bar](https://www.raycast.com/peduarte/open-camera-menu-bar) by peduarte - Open the camera command from the menu bar

 [Party Parrot](https://www.raycast.com/thomas/party-parrot) by thomas - Celebrating the good times with some dancing party parrot in Raycast.

-[Pexels](https://www.raycast.com/koinzhang/pexels) by koinzhang - Search photos or collections on Pexels, download or set them as wallpaper.
+[Pexels](https://www.raycast.com/koinzhang/pexels) by koinzhang - Search photos, videos or collections on Pexels.

 [Pianoman](https://www.raycast.com/juhamust/pianoman) by juhamust - Show piano chords and scales